 A valid visa is required for entry into Vietnam.
-Legally, tourist visas are not valid for business visits, although this requirement is not strictly enforced.
-Vietnam has signed bilateral agreements with most ASEAN countries to exempt entry visas for ASEAN citizens visiting other ASEAN countries for a pre-determined period of time.
-Vietnam has also exempted citizens of The United Kingdom, Germany, France, Italy, Spain (until 2021), Denmark, Finland, Sweden, Japan, South Korea, Norway, Belarus and Russia for citizens visiting Vietnam from requiring entry visas for visits of less than 15 days.
+Legally, Nowadays, Vietnam visa extension is not difficult. tourist visas are not valid for business visits, although this Depending on your holding visa, the procedures takes you requirement is not strictly enforced.
+Vietnam has signed 7 to 10 days to extend a visa for 30 to 60 days at a cost bilateral agreements with most ASEAN countries to exempt of 40USD and 60USD respectively.
+Ideally, visa extensions entry visas for ASEAN citizens visiting other ASEAN countries work smoothly in four big cities: Ho Chi Minh City, Hanoi, for a pre-determined period of time.
+Vietnam has also Danang and Hue. exempted citizens of The United Kingdom, Germany, France, Italy, Spain (until 2021), Denmark, Finland, Sweden, Japan, South Korea, Norway, Belarus and Russia for citizens visiting Vietnam from requiring entry visas for visits of less than 15 days.